 Many of the procedures followed by entities to adopt governance and legal requirements depend on the personnel applying the procedure, their interpretation of the objective of such procedure, their assessment of whether the compliance procedure was implemented effectively, and in certain cases would not maintain audit trail.
-It is also noticeable that the design of compliance procedures would follow best practices that vary Our limited assurance procedures do not involve from one entity to another, which do not form a clear set of criteria to compare with.
-Non-financial information is subject to more inherent limitations comply with the requirements of the articles of the than financial information, given the characteristics of the Board of Directors' assessment on the process in place to ensure compliance with article of association and provisions of the QFMA's law and relevant legislations, including compliance with the Code and the methods used for determining such information.
+It is also noticeable that the design of compliance procedures would follow best practices that vary clear set of criteria to compare with.
+Non-financial information is subject to more inherent limitations of the Board of Directors' assessment on the process in place to ensure compliance with article of association and provisions of the QFMA's law and relevant legislations, including compliance with the Code and the methods used for determining such information.
 Because of the inherent limitations of internal controls over compliance with relevant laws and regulations, including the possibility of collusion or improper management override of controls, material misstatements due to error or fraud may occur and not be detected.